allanhortle/bruce/readme.md

 Tunic
 =====

-A utility base for Sass
+A utility base for Sass.
+Nothing Schmancy.

 Importing
 ---------

 Tunic is just a bunch of Sass helpers.
-To use just import as you like, before your real sass.
+To use it just import as you like, before your real sass.

     @import
     	"tunic/tunic",